-5. Critical accounting estimates, assumptions and judgements
+5. Critical accounting estimates and judgements

-Estimates, assumptions and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed reasonable under the circumstances.

-The Branch makes estimates and assumptions concerning the future.
-The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are outlined below.
+The Branch makes estimates and assumptions concerning the future events.
+The resulting of accounting estimates may differ from the related actual results.
+The estimates and assumptions that are significant causing a risk of material adjustment to the carrying amounts of assets and liabilities within the next financial year are outlined below.